Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     4. Sets the maximum number of workers per block, which should generally be the number of concurrent tasks to run per block.
 If you are running a single-core `Job`, this value will be the number of physical cores per node.
 If we are running a `Job` that uses up a full node, this parameter can be omitted entirely.

     5. This is recommended for increased efficiency when running many tasks per node.
+It does not need to be specified otherwise.

     6. Any commands to run before carrying out any of the Parsl tasks.
 This is useful for setting environment variables, activating a given Conda environment, and loading modules.